fln/go-metrics-influx/README.md

 [vrischmann/go-metrics-influxdb](https://github.com/vrischmann/go-metrics-influxdb)
 implementation but with the following changes:

-- Support for newer Influx DB version V1.1+.
+- Support for newer Influx DB version v2.0+.
-- Optional settings can be set by chaining setter methods.
+- Optional settings can be set by using variadic function parameters.
-- Support for structured logging of errors via [logrus](vrischmann/go-metrics-influxdb).
 - Support for stopping reporter via context.
 - Tags can be passed as `key=val` pairs separated by `,` in the metrics name (similar to influx line protocol).